DataMasque can be configured to automatically discover data in your databases during

 for each masking run.
 Discovery reports produced are accessible via the Ruleset Generator page.

-Note: The schema discovery feature does not currently support Microsoft SQL Server (Linked Server) databases.
+Note: The schema discovery feature does not currently support Amazon DynamoDB or Microsoft SQL Server (Linked Server) databases.

 To perform schema discovery, DataMasque discovers all tables and columns under the default schema of a connection.
 Once all columns have been identified they are then checked for potential sensitive information then flagged appropriately.